Borrowing Policy

 Many faculty members place materials on reserve for student use.
 This system allows everyone in a class equal access through use of short-term checkout periods.

 Reserves are available for check out at the circulation desk of Stephens Library.
 Loan periods are set by the professor at 2-hour or 4-hour “In Library Use Only” items; or 24-hour or 48-hour loan items which a student may take out of the library.
-Reserve material loans are restricted to currently enrolled students and currently employed faculty and staff members.
-A borrower’s record must be clear of all fines, bills, and blocks to check out reserve items.
-Borrowers are limited to three reserve items at a time.
+Reserve material loans are restricted to currently enrolled students.

-As reserves are short-term checkouts, borrowers are responsible for observing the length of checkout time allotted, and whether the item is "In Library Use Only" or whether the item may leave the Library.
-Tags on each item will show this information and also alert that fines will occur for overdue items.
+As reserves are short-term checkouts, borrowers are responsible for observing the length of checkout time allotted, and whether the item is "In Library Use Only" or whether the item may leave the library.
+Book bands on each item will show this information.

 Reserve Information For Faculty